encse/adventofcode/2023/Day06/README.md

 You manage to sign up as a competitor in the boat races just in time.
 The organizer explains that it's not really a traditional race - instead, you will get a fixed amount of time during which your boat has to travel as far as it can, and you win if your boat goes the farthest.

 Read the [full puzzle](https://adventofcode.com/2023/day/6).

+##  --- Notes ---
+This has been a simple problem, could be solved even with brute forcing, but I went the maths path and implemented a quadratic equation solver instead.

+It's easy to compute how far our boat moves if we wait for `x` ms at the beginning.
+The solution to this equation tells us the `x`-es for which we break the record distance.

+Part 2 is just Part 1 with bigger numbers.